 Once the medical detox phase of the addiction treatment process is complete, intensive behavior modification therapy, counseling, and life coaching can begin.
 This holistic process, in which the immediate need for medical treatment is attended to first so that the psychological and emotional aspects of recovery can begin with no concern about physical symptoms, is the most effective way of treating addiction to drugs and alcohol.

 If a patient’s addiction is less severe, or if he or she has responsibilities that preclude a stay of a month or more in an inpatient treatment facility, outpatient medical detox is now available.
 The outpatient medically-assisted detox programs available today involve the use of either methadone or buprenorphine to treat physical dependence and prevent withdrawal symptoms.
 Methadone is addictive itself, and it can only be administered by licensed clinics under strict medical supervision.
 Buprenorphine, especially in combination with naloxone, is easier to administer and does not usually carry a risk or abuse or addiction.
 However, a month or more of treatment with buprenorphine is usually necessary to achieve what a few days of inpatient medical detox can achieve in terms of helping patients overcome physical addiction.

-Please call 1-888-579-6784 to get more information on how medical detoxification can help you or a loved one break the grip of physical addiction to drugs or alcohol.
-Our nationwide drug and alcohol treatment helpline provides information and referrals for medical detox programs that are the first step to full recovery from alcohol and drug addiction.
+Please call 1-888-935-1318 to get more information on how medical detoxification can help you or a loved one break the grip of physical addiction to drugs or alcohol.
+Our nationwide drug and alcohol treatment helpline provides information about medical detox programs that are the first step to full recovery from alcohol and drug addiction.